Global banner severity: Warning

 The role of the student representative is no different to that of any other board member.
 They have equal standing, voice, accountability, and vote, but they can’t be the presiding member (neither can the principal or staff representative).

 Any student enrolled full-time in Year 9 and above, and under the age of 20, is eligible to stand for election and vote.
-Before anyone becomes a school board member, they must confirm they meet the eligibility criteriaopen_in_new and sign an eligibility declaration.

 To find more information about how to become a student representative, talk to your principal or presiding member.